WannaLearning/Utilizing-Large-Model-for-Content-Based-Identification-of-Disruptive-and-Developmental-Research/README.md

 **(4)** Our findings also show that evaluating papers based solely on IF is insufficient, and a paper published in a general journal boasting high view counts tend to be disruptive or developmental research.

 ## Nobel evaluation dataset
 We proposed the Nobel Prize paper evaluation dataset, which includes 80 Nobel Prize papers , 76 other papers authored by Nobel laureates, and 209 random papers.
+Please refer to our paper for the specific process of constructing the dataset.

 <p align="center">
   <img src="https://github.com/WannaLearning/Identifying-disruptive-and-developmental-research-based-purely-on-research-content/blob/main/Figures-git/nobel%20evaluation%20dataset.png" width="60%" alt="Construction process of the Nobel Prize paper evaluation dataset"/>